• Skip to primary navigation

 Considerations:

-The antennas direct connection to the oscillator makes the circuit sensitive to touch and nearby conductive objects.
+Because of the antennas direct connection to the oscillator the circuit is sensitive to touch and conductive objects nearby.

 Another 100 meter Transmitter Circuit using BC547 Transistor: